-Students must complete a minimum of 60 credit hours for the mental health counseling option or 57 credit hours for the school counseling option.
+Students must complete a minimum of 60 credit hours for the mental health counseling and school counseling options.
 This includes 100 clock-hours of practicum and 600 hours of internship as well as a creative component portfolio that demonstrates competency.
-Students wishing to complete a thesis instead of a creative component must complete 63 credit hours.
+Students wishing to complete a thesis instead of a creative component must complete 66 credit hours.

 Courses are offered on the OSU-Stillwater and OSU-Tulsa campuses, with high-quality training clinics at both locations.

 Students have opportunities to research alongside expert faculty throughout the program, including presenting at national conferences.
 Faculty research and professional interests: